Banten Sultanate: Sultan Ageng Tirtayasa, the last blooming

 The youthful Prince Surya, who ruled as Sultan Ageng, inherited the kingdom from his grandfather in a rather favourable condition; united, prosperous and well respected.
 He chose his close friend Kyai Mangunjaya to be his prime minister.
 During his reign the Banten and Mataram Sultanates were involved in rivalry to dominate the region, while Cirebon stuck in the middle.
 Although Cirebon had never been attacked by Mataram, since 1619 Cirebon had been practically held under Mataram influences and behaved as the latter's vassal.
 The Sultan of Mataram tried once again to impose his suzerainty, albeit this time indirectly: he proposed his son the heir apparent be betrothed to Ageng's daughter, while actually intending her as a royal hostage.
 The proposal was declined by the Sultan of Banten.

 By 1651 the Anglo-Dutch Wars erupted in Europe, which subsequently affected Batavian relations with English trading interests in Banten.
-The war reflected with the fierce trading competitions and clashes between Dutch East India Company and British East India Company.
+The war reflected with the fierce trading competition and clashes between Dutch East India Company and British East India Company.
 Dutch Batavia once again imposed a blockade upon Banten, since the port was the center of British trading interest in the archipelago.
 This time however, Banten was quite powerful enough to resist Batavian coercion, albeit not on equal footing.
 Banten adopted rather indirect guerilla warfare, attacking Dutch ships on the high seas by sending fireships, also launching raids and harassing farmlands around Batavia.

 Starting in 1656, the Chinese merchants of both Banten and Batavia brokered peace talks between two cities that led to the agreements three years later with the kingdom of Jambi acting as intermediary.
 Banten demanded the right to re-establish trade with Moluccas and the Malay Peninsula, while Batavia demanded the extradition of fugitives that found refuge in Banten.
 The peace treaty was signed in 1659.